 - leave the chemical in its original container (as long as it does not leak)

-- if not in their original container, use a clearly marked suitable storage method
+- if not in the original container, use a clearly marked suitable storage method

 - store in a cool, dry place out of reach of children

-- never pour chemicals down the drain, as it can pollute local water courses
+- only chemicals that are designed to go down the drain should be put down the drain (e.g. bleach, drain unblocker etc).
+Never pour other hazardous chemicals down the drain, as it can pollute local water courses

 - never mix chemicals